top of page

 Deloitte will anchor the building, occupying 800,000 square feet and gaining exclusive access to a private 8,000-square-foot outdoor terrace.
 The firm’s move from 30 Rockefeller Plaza underscores a broader migration of major tenants to the west side.
 Completion is targeted for late 2028, further establishing Hudson Yards as a national model for sustainable, next-generation office development.

-Separate yourself from millions of monthly readers and join our exclusive bi-weekly newsletter.
+Separate yourself from millions of monthly readers and join our newsletter.

 bottom of page